DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Rinne was mixed of multiple races.
 Thanks to her dragon and beast ancestry, despite her delicate appearance, she had so much physical strength, that one would wonder just from where these slender arms could draw it.
 And since she is not used to the job, it is quite possible for her to break glass by mistake.
-While Kay was thinking so...
+While Kai was thinking so...

 "N-no..."